ghedo/pflask/docs/pflask.1.md

 `-d, --detach`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Detach the pflask process from terminal, re-attach with --attach.
-Only a process with the same UID of the detached process can attach to it.
+Detach from terminal.

 `-a, --attach <pid>`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Attach to the _"pid"_ detached process.
+Only a process with the same UID of the detached process can attach to it.
 To detach again press `^@` (Ctrl + @).

 `-U, --no-userns`